pingswept/micropropro/content/logistics/syllabus.md

 ME 193, Microcontroller Programming Projects, Section MPP, class number 23715

+## If you are in this class, go join our Slack workspace: https://micropropro.slack.com with your Tufts email.

 # DRAFT DRAFT DRAFT

 ## This is a new course, so we are attaching the wings to the plane as the plane is accelerating down the runway.